spoorthiuk/spoorthiuk-datascience.github.io/index.md

 Welcome to my website!

-My name is **Ibiene** _(ee-bee-ay-nay)_.
-I am an Oil & Gas Engineer that loves data and problem-solving.
-This website is a technical journal (if you will) of *projects* I have completed, *technical concepts* I feel inclined to wax eloquent about,  and *tips/tricks* I have picked up along my journey.
+My name is **Spoorthi** _(ee-bee-ay-nay)_.
+I am a Master of Science student at Arizona State university that loves data and problem-solving.
+This website is a technical journal of *projects* I have completed, *technical concepts* I feel inclined to wax eloquent about,  and *tips/tricks* I have picked up along my journey.

 I hope you enjoy your visit!